Eucharist in Anglicanism: Corporeal presence

+A number of Anglicans have embraced the Evangelical-Lutheran doctrine of the coporeal presence—the sacramental union.

-The doctrine of consubstantiation, which originated out of the pre-Reformation Lollardy movement in England, is one with which some Anglicans identify.
+The doctrine of consubstantiation, which originated out of the pre-Reformation Lollardy movement in England, is a view of the corporeal presence with which some Anglicans identify.
 The 19th-century Anglo-Catholic divine Edward Bouverie Pusey (a leader of the Oxford Movement) argued strongly for the idea of consubstantiation.
 Discussing Pusey's view, Thomas S. L. Vogan wrote:

 I cannot deem it unfair to apply the name of Consubstantiation to a doctrine which teaches, that "the true flesh and true blood of Christ are in the true bread and wine", in such a way that "whatsoever motion or action the bread" and wine have, the body and blood "of Christ also" have "the same"; and that "the substances in both cases" are "so mingled—that they should constitute some one thing".

 In this doctrine, the bread and wine do not disappear at the consecration, but the Body and Blood become present without diminishing them.

 Although it originated with Lollardism, consubstantiation is erroneously said to be the doctrine of Martin Luther and the Lutheran churches, which actually reject consubstantiation and instead teach the doctrine of sacramental union.

 A maxim in Anglicanism concerning Christ's presence is that "it may not be about a change of substance, but it is about a substantial change."
 If substantial denotes a spiritual property of the sacraments themselves this is the Reformed view, since, after consecration, the elements are only fit for holy use and may no longer be used as common bread and wine.

 This view is expressed in the allied but metaphysically different doctrines of consubstantiation and sacramental union.
 Both views hold that Christ is present in the eucharistic elements spiritually.
 Such spiritual presence may or may not be believed to be in bodily form, depending on the particular doctrinal position.
 It may in fact be a mystical, yet still physical, Body of Christ, as some Anglicans hold, or a superphysical reality "superimposed" in, with, and under the bread and wine.
 Although this is similar to consubstantiation, it is different as it has a decidedly mystical emphasis.